HOW IT ALL BEGAN

 I freelanced for many publications in the Los Angeles area, including the Long Beach Press Telegram, Torrance Daily Breeze, and the Los Angeles Times - many times only working for gas money or film.
 It was a marvelous time in LA but the smaller community paper is what I had my sights on.

 I found myself in the sunshine state again, where the whole process had begun years earlier.
 I landed at the Boca Raton News and worked my way up the ranks to photo editor.
 (The paper has since closed like so many others in this digital age.)

 I enjoyed the community aspects of journalism, getting to know the neighborhood and people knowing you.
 When you become part of a community, you can enter so many lives and record special moments.
 Having the opportunity to spend time with subjects and getting to know them a little in order to make better pictures has brought me closer to what I desire as a photographer.

 Along the way since that December morning in 1981, I have traveled the country and the world, photographing people, places, and history-making events.
 In my mind, no assignment has ever been too big or too small.
 I enjoy every day that I make a good picture.

 After a brief foray with a family business that brought me to Las Vegas - I picked up my cameras again and started up where I left off.
-Today in Las Vegas, I contribute regularly to Getty Images, Associated Press, Reuters, other publications and wire services still willing to pay a day rate.
+Today in Las Vegas, I contribute regularly to Getty Images, Associated Press, NHL, NBA and other publications and wire services still willing to pay a day rate.